google/etils/docs/api-design.md

 ### Reduce friction

-If you notice writing over the same boilerplate code snippet, it likely mean it should wrapped in an higher abstraction.
+If you notice yourself writing the same boilerplate code snippet over and over, it likely means it should wrapped in a higher-level abstraction.

-Reducing friction was the motivation around many abstractions:
+Reducing friction was the motivation for many abstractions:

 *   Individual colab imports boilerplate replaced by `from etils.ecolab.lazy_imports import *`